-The idea of wild herbs tends to be associated with self-sufficiency and woodland, not city dwellers and Munich.
-Our author walked a wild herb trail along the Isar river, tasting dewberries, ground ivy and meadowsweet along the way.
+Our author walked a wild herb trail along the Isar river in Munich, tasting dewberries, ground ivy and meadowsweet along the way.

 When you think of wild herbs, you most likely conjure images of devoted hobby gardeners and uncultivated meadows – a traditional farmer wearing a feathered cap and combing the landscape with his plant knife, knowing exactly what to eat and what is poisonous.
 People associate wild herbs with self-sufficiency and woodland – nothing to do with urban dwellers and the Isar river.
 In fact, I’ve lived in Munich for many years, but before today I never knew that wild cherries, wild strawberries, and hazelnuts grow on my doorstep in Untergiesing.